 Reporting Equipment Problems

-Patrons should report any problems with Classroom equipment to the Engineering and Science Library Circulation Desk, so that Circulation staff can refer the problem to the Library Systems Office as appropriate.
-(Please note: Circulation staff cannot provide assistance with equipment or software.)
+Patrons should report any problems with Classroom equipment to the staff at the Information Services Desk, so that the problem can be referred to the Library Systems Office as appropriate.
+(Please note: Information Services staff cannot provide assistance with equipment or software.)

 Alternatively, patrons can report a problem with a Classroom computer directly to Library Systems by using the "Report a Computer Problem" icon on each workstation's Desktop.

 Library Systems staff will endeavor to respond to problems within 24 hours (during the business week).
 Resolution of a problem may take longer depending on the nature of the problem.

 - Campus Backbone and the Internet